-- Owners of cropped puppies may get stressed worrying about infection, puppy pain or the after-care which is time-consuming.
+- Owners of cropped puppies may get stressed worrying about infection, puppy pain, or the after-care, which is time-consuming.
 Be prepared mentally for this if it’s your first time.

 - It can be argued that it’s un-natural and purely for cosmetic reasons.

 - Some people find it a cruel practice and WILL let you know! either in public or online.
-Petitions to ban the practice continue.
+Petitions to ban the practice still continue.

-- Even if you decide to crop, you may doubt that you did the right thing and feel sorry or guilty for putting your pup through this procedure.
+- Even if you decide to crop, you may doubt that you did the right thing and feel guilty for putting your pup through this procedure.
 Again be prepared for a potential emotional roller-coaster.

 The Pros of Ear Cropping

 - Some people believe it helps with sound localization.
 The dog is able to “aim” it’s ear towards sound better.
-This may not matter much for a family pet but could be important for working dogs.
+This may not matter much for a family pet but could be important for working security dogs.

 - Originally ear cropping did have a functional purpose and was not just a cosmetic procedure.
 Again for working dogs, a shorter ear prevented either humans or other animals from grabbing hold of their floppy ears during an attack.
-Also for dogs that run through wooded areas, the floppy ear (or long tail) could get damaged by the brush.
+Also for dogs that run through wooded areas, the floppy ear (or long tail) could get damaged by the wooded brush.
 Infection from damaged ears was a serious issue in the early days before advanced medical care.

 - New medical procedures, like laser cutting, now make the procedure safer.
 It’s thought that laser cuts heal faster since there is less tissue trauma.
 The edges are more precise with less bleeding and scabbing.

 - Ear cropping is a less invasive surgical procedure than spaying or neutering, which owners do all the time without a second thought.
-Spaying/neutering is accepted socially even though it can cause problems also, and is not medically necessary.
+Spaying/neutering is accepted socially even though it can also cause problems and is not medically necessary.

 - And PETA will hate you! (depending on how you feel about this group, this can be either a pro or con)

-Legal status of dog tail docking and ear cropping by country
+The legal status of dog tail docking and ear cropping by country

 Why is this important to me?